48 Hours in Marfa: A Definitive Guide

 Marfa Brand Soap Co. for gifts (that may or may not be for yourself)

-A wide collection of beautiful handmade soaps and other great smelling items, Marfa Brand Soap Co. is a worthy stop, especially for those looking to bring back a part of Marfa for themselves or as a gift.
+Featuring a wide collection of beautiful handmade soaps and the like, Marfa Brand Soap Co. is a worthy stop, especially for those looking to bring back a part of Marfa for themselves or as a gift.

 marfabrands.com | 213 S Dean St, Marfa, TX 79843